Schools of Hope Reading Program

 High school graduation is a powerful predictor of a young person's future success, and research shows that students who don't read proficiently by the end of third grade are four times more likely to leave school without a diploma.
 The Schools of Hope Reading Program pairs students in grades 1-3 who are behind in reading with Volunteer Reading Tutors who work one-on-one with them each week during the school year.

 Over 60 companies and organizations enable their employees to participate in the program.
-On-site tutor training is available at companies and organizations that provide 5 or more volunteer tutors.

 “Schools of Hope is making a difference in our community, and Schools of Hope volunteers are making a difference in the lives of children.
 The time spent with these children can literally make or break their future, because reading at grade level is a powerful predictor of future success in life.”
 Kevin A. Konarska, Kent ISD Superintendent